HasnathJami/My_Day/README.md

 Here, an user can set his goals by adding list of to-do tasks.
 He/she can update his regular task list and delete if needed.
-Besides, all the tasks are added and updated in recycler view with recent data and time.
+Besides, all the tasks are added and updated instantly in RecyclerView with recent data and time using LiveData and Kotlin coroutines.
+The project is built with Kotlin following the MVVM architecture.
+Besides, the Room database is used for storing user data.

 ## Topics:
 1.Splash Screen with Threading